 ****50% of customers could achieve a premium of up to £5.14 a month based on comparethemarket.com data in February 2018.

 What should I consider when choosing cat insurance?

-Pre-existing conditions - Unfortunately, if your cat already has a pre-existing medical condition, this condition and the treatment of it won’t be covered by your insurance policy.
+- Pre-existing conditions – if your cat suffers from one of these, the treatment won’t be covered by your insurance policy.

-Cover if your cat is stolen or goes missing – this could be a one-off payment if your cat isn’t found, or it could cover any costs involved in advertising or a reward to help find your cat.
+- Cover if your cat is stolen or goes missing – this could be a one-off payment to you if your cat isn’t found, or it could cover any costs involved in advertising or a reward to help find your cat.

-Can I get pet insurance for an older cat?
+Can I get pet insurance for my older cat?

 How do I compare insurance for my cat?